Czech leaders react to Trump victory with mix of caution and optimism

 Foreign Minister Jan Lipavský provided a more cautious perspective, suggesting Trump’s return might shift U.S. expectations of Europe’s defense contributions.

-The Czech diplomacy chief also doubts whether the Ukraine war could end as quickly as Trump suggested.
+The Czech diplomacy chief also doubts whether the war in Ukraine will end as quickly as Trump had promised.
 “I can’t imagine it.
 I caution against any scenario resembling Czechoslovakia in 1938—a situation where powers might pressure Ukraine to surrender territory," he said.

 House Speaker Markéta Pekarová Adamová reiterated the importance of Czechia assuming greater responsibility for its security: “Congratulations to @realDonaldTrump and the Republican Party on their victory.
 Czech-U.S. relations will remain strong.
 However, Europe must be ready to play a larger role in shaping its future.
 Together, we fortify the democratic world.”